-Bill Aulet is the Managing Director of the Martin Trust Center for MIT Entrepreneurship and the Ethernet Inventors Professor of the Practice at the MIT Sloan School of Management.
+Bill Aulet is the Ethernet Inventors Professor of the Practice at the MIT Sloan School of Management and the Managing Director of the Martin Trust Center for MIT Entrepreneurship.

 Bill is changing the way entrepreneurship is understood, taught, and practiced around the world.
 He is an award-winning educator and author whose current work is built off the foundation of his 25-year successful business career, first at IBM, and then as a three-time serial entrepreneur.
 During this time, he directly raised over a hundred million dollars and, more importantly, created hundreds of millions of dollars of shareholder value through his companies.